Choosing a Replacement Zipper Slider

 Here at Sailrite, we offer #5 and #10 YKK® AquaGuard® Reverse Tab Sliders.
 These black, non-locking pull sliders are specially designed to resist corrosion and UV rays.
 On a standard coil zipper, the zipper pull tab would be on the toothed side.
 However, if you utilize the AquaGuard Reverse Tab Slider, the tab would be on the smooth side.
 Although they pair perfectly with YKK #5 or #10 AquaGuard Continuous Zipper Chains, you can also use these YKK AquaGuard Reverse Tab Sliders for any #5 or #10 coil zipper should you prefer to have the zipper pull on the smooth side.

 Ready to shop for a zipper slider?
-At Sailrite, you will find #4.5, #5 and #10 Coil zipper sliders and #5, #10 and #15 Vislon sliders.
-We, unfortunately, do not carry sliders for metal zippers.
+At Sailrite, you will find #4.5, #5 and #10 Coil zipper sliders and #5, #10 and #15 VISLON sliders.
+We also offer a variety of metal zipper sliders and chains.

 Want to learn more about zippers?
 Read our "Choosing the Right Zipper" blog (#300049XHT).